Read content below or listen to audio.

 you know, there are many reasons women accept verbal abuse from their "Great

 Catch."
-And just to recap a point made at the beginning of track #1, for
+And just to recap a point made at the beginning of section #1, for

 purposes of brevity, I am using the pronoun her and female names for cases of